-Our Younger Kids Camps are four day-long programs that offer a diverse and fun set of activities.
+Our Younger Kids Camps are three day-long programs that offer a diverse and fun set of activities.
 On a typical camp, campers will experience an excursion (usually the beach or a national park), craft activities, games, and sport.

 They are typically in the summer and winter school holidays and bring together our campers with our young adult volunteers acting as mentors and friends.
 They are residential programs and are fully catered.

 These programs typically run from a Tuesday morning until a Friday morning, and are co-ed.